Sipsuru-Patch/.github/profile/README.md

 > `Sipsuru`, `Yomboc`, `Siyapatha`, `Sipsuru Logo`, `Sipsuru YT Banner` all subject to registered tredmarks of `Sipsuru`, `Siyapatha` & `Yomboc`.

 > [!NOTE]
-> No legal actions against repository auther/owner (by cipyright owners or tredmark owners or any other party) is applicable since all the patched software (including all versions) are licensed under ***CC0-1.0 LICENSE*** which specially allows to do any modifications: [Verify Legality](https://creativecommons.org/publicdomain/zero/1.0/)
+> No legal actions against repository auther/owner (by copyright owners or tredmark owners or any other party) is applicable since all the patched software (including all versions) are licensed under ***CC0-1.0 LICENSE*** which specially allows to do any modifications: [Verify Legality](https://creativecommons.org/publicdomain/zero/1.0/)
 > And the repository owber has all the evidences to prove that the software are licensed under CC0-1.0 License.

 > [!TIP]